cap-js/docs/cds/cdl.md

 * as the foreign key of a managed association
 * in a query together with nested projections (inline/expand)

-::: warning Temporary Restriction in the Node.js Runtime Currently, an OData request or a custom query can't directly access a calculated element in the entity where it is defined.
-It must always be accessed using a view/projection.
+::: warning
+ For the Node.js runtime, only the new _@cap-js_ database services support this feature.
 :::

 #### On-write (beta)